zenefits/ui-demo/components/types/rebass/README.md

 # Installation

-This is a private package meant to be installed via lerna
+This is a private package meant to be installed via lerna.

 # Summary

-This package contains type definitions for React (https://github.com/jxnblk/rebass).
+This package contains type definitions for Rebass (https://github.com/jxnblk/rebass).